WebexCC-SA/CRM/docs/task3.md

 	- Enable presence statuses for the appropriate user profile.
 	- Set up Omni-Channel state synchronization in Webex Contact Center settings.
 	- Test state sync between Salesforce Omni-Channel and Webex Contact Center.
+	- The same steps can be used for both Legacy (Version 1) connector or New (Version-2) connector.
+The screenshots here are shown for New (Version-2) connector

 ## **Section 1 - Create Presence Statuses**